 Both, Wi-Fi and FM signal measurements were carried out on each accessible point in the room (see Fig. 1), initially following a grid of 1 m and then switching to 0.5 m step for the second data acquisition set.
 Since not all points were accessible in the room, these data sets contain 40 and 140 points respectively.
 The person, who was performing the experiment, was always facing the same direction.
-However, in Section VIII we discuss the accuracy of location estimation when four directions are considered; that is, the person performing the experiment was facing North, South, East and West.

-The system accuracy was tested using all the 100 signal samples per point initially; then, we repeated the same procedure for only 20 samples per point.
+The system accuracy was tested using all the 100 signal samples per point initially, then we repeated the same procedure for only 20 samples per point.
 The comparison yielded no notable degradation, thus leading us to the conclusion that both FM and Wi-Fi signal exhibit relatively stable behavior and 20 signal samples sufficed without performance degradation.

 We estimated the localization accuracy through tests based on leave-one-out method of sequentially selecting one point from the dataset as a test point while excluding the rest of the measurements that correspond to this point from the training set.
-We then repeated this procedure for the entire set and we calculated the errors as a Euclidean distance between the location estimation and the ground truth.
+We then repeated this procedure for the entire set and we calculated the errors as a Euclidian distance between the location estimation and the ground truth.
 The cumulative distribution function (CDF) of the error is plotted and used as an indicator of the system's performance.